chowais181/Nft-Minting-Dapp/README.md

     # Make sure you have the above prerequisites installed already!
     git clone https://github.com/Daltonic/adulamNFT adulamNFT
-    cd adulamNFT # Navigate to the new folder. yarn install # Installs all the dependencies.
+    cd adulamNFT # Navigate to the new folder. npm install # Installs all the dependencies.
     ```
 2. Create an Alchemy project, copy and paste your key in the spaces below.
 2. Update the `.env` file with the following details.